d3n7/GPT-4-Unlimited-Tools/README.md

 # GPT-4 Unlimited
-Custom Plugins and connection to the command line for GPT-4 (easy web app interface)
+Custom Plugins for GPT-4 (easy web app interface)

+Basically, this script gives GPT-4 access to your command line.
+(Don't worry!
+By default you must approve every command manually)

 This unlocks the ability for GPT-4 to interact with the internet, APIs, python scripts, and any applications that you could with a CLI.
 Basically it's open source, flexible, plugins for GPT-4.